Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 Refinement In Action: Sidekick

 When HubSpot launched their email tracking product, Sidekick, they noticed that a significant amount of users were churning out almost immediately, tracking just one email using the service.
-To find out why users weren’t continuing with the product, they ran a number of experiments:
+To find out why users weren’t continuing with the new product, they ran a number of experiments:

 They reduced the number of CTAs on product landing page to simplify the process: Failed

 They added example notifications for use cases to show how the product would look: Failed

 They added tooltips to help explain key features: Failed

 During their retention process for Sidekick, HubSpot ran 11 different experiments trying to reduce churn.
 They all failed.